Ski Austria 2020/21 & Covid-19

 GETTING TO RESORT

 Most of our guests book Private Airport Transfers which are the most effective and safest way to reach your resort and will keep your party within their own social bubble.
 We also offer shared shuttle services.
-Expect drivers and guests to wear face coverings.
+Drivers and guests will be required to wear face coverings.

+Austria opened its hospitality and hotel sector at the end of May 2020.
 Hotel safety measures include social distancing, contactless check-in and payments, increased hygiene and cleaning measures, hand sanitizing stations, temperature screening, frequent testing of staff to ensure a Covid19-secure status, fewer tables and more space in public areas (dining, lobby, bars, spa and wellness areas).
 The use of the pool and spa may need to be booked ahead to keep numbers within a safe limit.
 Some resorts aim to provide free testing.
+Face masks should be worn in public areas when not seated.

 GONDOLAS & LIFTS

 Gondola loading, lift queues and après-ski are three key areas that have fallen under the spotlight.
-Gondolas have been operating successfully over the Summer and you can expect to wear a face-covering / buff (FFP : filtering face piece – some resorts plan to provide these FOC when you purchase a lift pass) when in enclosed spaces (in the Gondola), to have limits on capacity within the lifts (staying within your bubble) and to socially distance from other groups.
+Gondolas have been operating successfully over the Summer and you will need to wear a face-covering / buff (FFP : filtering face piece – some resorts plan to provide these FOC when you purchase a lift pass) when in enclosed spaces (in the Gondola, at base and top stations), to have limits on capacity within the lifts (staying within your bubble) and to socially distance from other groups.
 Gondolas and Ski Buses will be ventilated and regularly fogged / disinfected and lift queue management systems will be in place.

 SKIING & SNOWBOARDING

-Restaurant Areas are subject to the rules for Gastronomy in Austria and there will be social distancing in place, hand sanitizing stations, screening and partitioning, digital menus, contactless payment, limits on numbers in restaurants and enhanced cleaning regimes.
+Restaurant Areas are subject to the rules for Gastronomy in Austria and there will be social distancing in place, mask requirements, hand sanitizing stations, screening and partitioning, digital menus, contactless payment, limits on numbers in restaurants and enhanced cleaning regimes.
+Expect restaurants to be open longer to stagger arrivals and eat earlier or later in the day to avoid pinch points.
 Table service is already the norm in Austria.

 APRES, APRES, APRES-SKI !!